dobrou/CsvLINQPadDriver/README.md

 When executing LINQ query on CSV context:
 - Only files used in query are loaded from disk.
 - As soon as any record from file is accessed, whole file is loaded into memory.
-- Relations are lazy evaluated and retreived using cached Lookup tables.
+- Relations are lazy evaluated and retrieved using cached Lookup tables.

 Don't expect performance comparable with SQL server.
 But for reasonably sized CSV files there should not be any problem.

 Data types
 --